 Once you’ve chosen a chair design, the next decision you must make is the fabric for any upholstered parts.
-And with hundreds of fabrics in our collection, you’ll be spoilt for choice.
-With so many options to consider, you may also want to do some research before making your final choice.
+With hundreds of fabrics in our collection, you’ll be spoilt for choice.

-On this page, you can find out more about the many types of fabric we stock; you can also view a digital swatch of each fabric in every available colour way.
-However, please bear in mind that a digital swatch is not a 100% accurate representation and should only be used as an initial reference.
+On this page, you will find out more about the many types of fabric we stock; you can also view a digital swatch of each fabric in every available colour.
+However, please remember that a digital swatch is not a 100% accurate representation and should only be used as an initial reference.
 We strongly recommend you refer to our pattern books or request a sample before placing your order.

-However, some customers require fabrics which aren’t included in our standard range to match their specific colour scheme.
-That’s why we’ve created a bespoke range of fabrics in a variety of colours.
-Prices for these fabrics vary but we’re always happy to provide a quote.
+However, some customers require fabrics not included in our standard range to match their specific colour scheme.
+Therefore we’ve created a bespoke range of fabrics in a variety of colours.
+Prices for these fabrics vary, but we’re always happy to provide a quote.

 Considerations when choosing a fabric

 Fabrics with a pile, such as velvet and chenille, are prone to pile pressure marks.
 When the pile is flattened through regular use, changes in light reflection alter the shading and colour of the fabric in those areas.
 How to avoid this?